mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 <link href="https://cdnjs.cloudflare.com/ajax/libs/noUiSlider/9.2.0/nouislider.min.css"/>
 {% endprism %}

+### The Slider Component

+Next, let's create component called `<strength-slider>`.
+This component will have a few responsibilities:

+- It will appear conditionally (as a function of a user double tapping a filter)
+- When it appears, it will initialize an instance of noUiSlider
+- When the slider is dragged, it will emit its value ("strength") to the parent Vue instance
+- It will also show a "Done" button that, when clicked, will hide the slider and show the `<filter-list>` component

 Next, let's create a component called `<strength-slider>` that will house our filter strength slider.

 {% prism js %}